henhal/openapi-ts-backend/README.md

 # @openapi-ts/backend
+> This is a fork of https://github.com/henhal/openapi-ts-backend

 Enables easy implementions of OpenAPI REST APIs in TypeScript with full typings of schemas and operations.

-> NOTE: This is version 2 of the openapi-ts-backend module, in which the single module from v1 was restructured into several modules, and service integrations for AWS Lambda and Express moved to separate modules.
-Version 2 is not backwards compatible with version 1, which is available at https://www.npmjs.com/package/openapi-ts-backend

 ## Introduction
 This module allows for simple REST API implementation in TypeScript using OpenAPI 3.0 specifications.
 It can be easily integrated with any HTTP framework such as Express, AWS Lambda etc.